off-the-grid-inc/bunkr-cli/README.md

 ## Bunkr App (mobile)

-The current mobile app has been stripped down to showcase the functionality of signing with a SSH key from Blink Shell.
+The current mobile app has been stripped down to showcase the functionality of signing with an SSH key from Blink Shell.
 For extended functionality, we recommend to use the CLI for Bunkr.
-An accompanying version of Blink Shell for testers is required as well.

 Please make sure both Blink Shell and Bunkr are installed on the same device.
+Blink requires a new TestFlight version which includes the `bunkr` command.
 Bunkr requires to sign in to verify the identity of the Device.

-### Creating and Using a Bunkr key within Blink
+### Creating and using a Bunkr key within Blink

 To create a Bunkr SSH key, use the `bunkr keygen <name>` command within Blink.
-This will give instructions to Bunkr to create a secret shared ECDSA key that can only currently be accessed from this device.
+This will give instructions to Bunkr to create a secret shared ECDSA-256 key that can only currently be accessed by the client it was created.

 To use this key for login, first copy the Public Key to `.ssh/authorized_keys` on the host you would like to access.
 You can find the Public Key on Blink within config > Keys > <name>. *Please Note*, do not try to copy the private key as it is currently broken.

 Subsequently, run `ssh-agent` in Blink.
 After that you should be good to connect to the server by running `ssh user@host` or `mosh user@host`.
-Blink will forward the signature request to the Bunkr app and upon success, you will be signed into the remote machine.
+You should see Blink forwarding the signature request to the Bunkr app to request your permission for signing, and upon success, you will be logged in.

 The magic within Bunkr makes it so that the Bunkr app also didn't perform the signature.
 Your signature was completed by a coalition of machines, each only holding a share of your private key, *and without reconstructing the original key on any device or on any computer process*.

 ### Sharing a Private Key with other devices

 Bunkr makes it possible to use a single Private Key *from* multiple devices in a secure way.
-As the Private Key is never recomposed, you can be sure none of the devices will leak any sensible information.
+As the Private Key is never recomposed during signature, you can only grant signature capabilities to other devices and still be in control of the key.
 This greatly simplifies Key Management by displacing it from the servers into Bunkr.
 If you lose one of your devices, just revoke the Signature capability of that device in your Bunkr instead of changing configuration in all your servers and services.

-To share a key with other devices, first you need to [obtain the Identity of those devices](###send-device).
+To share a key with other devices, first you need to [obtain the Identity of those devices](#send-device).
 Then within Bunkr app Open the Key by tapping on it.
 Within the Capabilities section you should see a single capability for the current device.
 Tap on /Add/ to grant a capability to the other device.
 A second Capability should now show up within the Secret screen, and you have to manually send it to the new device.
 To do so, tap on the new Capability and the iOS Sharing Sheet will pop out. *Please Note* that capabilities are attached to the Identity of a device, so they are safe to share over messages, email, etc...

 To receive the capability on the other device:
 * On iOS, it will happen automatically by just opening the link.
-* Within the CLI, please check out [receive-capability](###receive-capability).
+* Within the CLI, please check out [receive-capability](#receive-capability).

 You can see how easy it is to control access by just tapping on the Grant/Revoke button.